bushbaby/BsbFlysystem/README.md

 - Dropbox
 - Ftp
 - Local
-  - BsbFlysystem is preconfigured with an adapter named 'local_data' to expose the ./data directory of a ZF2 application
+  - BsbFlysystem is preconfigured with an adapter named 'local_data' to expose the ./data directory of a ZF2 application.
 - Null
 - Rackspace
   - the ObjectStore Container must exist before usage